la-ots/pelican/docs/components/official-banner.md

 ## Best Practices

 - The Official Banner is placed at the top of public-facing websites or web applications.
-- If your digital product will only be presented in English, you may omit the column with the language selector buttons.
+- If only one langauge is used its ok to omit the language selector buttons.
-- Do not customize the Official Banner other than to omit the labguage selector buttons.
+- Do not customize the Official Banner other than to omit the language selector buttons.

-_**Note**: This doesn’t contain the code for switching language, only the markup used to present the buttons used to switch language._
+- It doesn’t have the code for switching language, it only has the markup for the buttons.

 ## Usage